 Data Link.
 In general, the data link processors will use the Mode S sensor as a communications modem and will therefore use a communications interface, similar to those employed by the ATC facilities.
-Such processors will communicate with Mode S sensors via the National Airspace Data Interchange Network (NADIN).
+Such processors will communicate with Mode S sensors via the NAS Interfacility Communications System (NICS).

-MTD/SRAP.
+Primary Radar.
 Digitized radar data will be input to the Mode S sensor via a special input port designated for this purpose.
-Provision is made to interface with either the Moving Target Detector (MTD) or the Sensor Receiver and Processor (SRAP).
+Provision is made to interface with any of the primary radars planned for use with the Mode S sensor.
 Military Air Defense Command.
 A special configuration of the back-to-back Mode S sensor will operate at joint use sites.
 This configuration will include interfaces to military equipment to permit the coordination of beacon surveillance and secure IFF modes of operation.
 A special surveillance output interface is included to provide the military ATC facility with data in the proper format.